British Rail Class 180: Hull Trains

 During 2008, Hull Trains arranged for the lease of two Class 180 units to replace a damaged Class 222; these were initially operated alongside the remaining Class 222s between London King's Cross and Hull.
 Later that year, Hull Trains opted to release its Class 222s to East Midlands Trains and replace them with additional Class 180s.
 The acquired units underwent an internal refit, which included the installation of laptop sockets and new coffee machines; this refurbishment programme was completed in early 2012.

 In January 2009, the first of Hull Trains' Class 180 units entered service.
 The type provided more capacity than the operator's prior rolling stock, having an additional carriage.
 However, around their introduction, the Class 180 units were plagued by technical difficulties, and a period of poor reliability for the company followed.
-However, their reliability since their introduction has improved considerable.
+However, their reliability since their introduction has improved considerably.
 Hull Trains opted to refresh their Class 180s, performing a deep clean internally along with the addition of new seat covers and fresh catering facilities for first class passengers, while external work included their repainting into FirstGroup's neon blue livery.
 Due to the Class 180's reliability problems, a HST set was hired from Great Western Railway in February 2019.
 In April 2019, Hull Trains introduced another HST for the same purpose.

 Prior to 2018, the fleet operated by Hull Trains were maintained alongside the FGW fleet at Old Oak Common TMD in London.
 After FGW ceased operating Class 180s, the majority of maintenance tasks were transferred to Bombardier Transportation at Crofton TMD.
 During early 2020, Hull Trains opted to replace its fleet with new-build Class 802s.
 The former Hull Trains Class 180s were subsequently transferred to East Midlands Railway.
 The first of East Midlands' Class 180 units entered service during December 2020.